flexera-public/policy_templates/cost/downsize_instance/README.md

 - Tags to find instances - List of tags used to filter instances that must validate policy. (e.g.: ec2:downsize:true, azure:downsize:true, gce:downsize=true)
 - Tags to ignore instances - List of tags that will exclude instances from being evaluated by this policy.
 Multiple tags are evaluated as an 'OR' condition.
 Tag keys or key/value pairs can be listed.
 Example: 'test,env=dev'
 - Cooldown Days - Days to cooldown between checks of same instance.
+- *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).

+Please note that the "Automatic Actions" parameter contains a list of action(s) that can be performed on the resources.
+When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
+Please leave it blank for *manual* action.
+For example if a user selects the "Downsize Instances" action while applying the policy, all the resources that didn't satisfy the policy condition will be instances.

 ## Policy Actions